 "Latin America Under Globalization"

-Dr. Javier Comboni delivered his inaugural lecture as the Jean and E. Floyd Kvamme Professor of Political Economy and Director of the J. Dennis Hastert Center for Economics, Government and Public Policy.
+Dr. Javier Comboni delivered his inaugural lecture as the Jean and E. Floyd Kvamme Professor of Political Economy and Director of the Wheaton College Center for Faith, Politics and Economics.
 In the lecture, Comboni discussed the responses of Latin American countries to the globalization.